 - The best streaming software

 That’s about the most basic equipment a streamer needs.
 However, if you want to look even better, you can add a green screen to make a custom background or lighting equipment so that you can look clearer and brighter.
-Anyway, make sure you pay more attention on recommended specs for streaming PC that are written below.
+Anyway, make sure you pay more attention on recommended specs for streaming PC that is written below.

 - Intel Core i5-4670 processor